 Ring Ceremony Dates

-Mark your calendar for our Spring Graduation Fair at the Frazier Alumni Pavilion.
+The Fall 2015 Graduation Fair is set for Sept.
+21-23 in the McKenzie-Merket Alumni Center.
+Hope to see you there!
 The grad fair isn't just for seniors.
 Students are eligible for the

 We know it's hard to wait, so eligibility requirements are listed below.
 Once students are eligible, they can order their ring any time.
 However, the Official Ring Ceremony is not to be missed.
 Much like a commencement ceremony, family and friends are invited to attend this special tradition that serves to honor each ring recipient and to pass on the importance of all that the Official Class ring symbolizes: loyalty, tradition, service, honor and lifelong relationships.

 - 30 earned undergraduate resident hours (Transfer students)